-- Draw the collar line on your blocks as shown; I have marked 3-inches down the Centre Back (point A), on the shoulder line (point B) and down the Centre Front (point C), and joined these three points with a curve.
+- Draw the collar line on your blocks as shown; I have marked 3-inches down the Center Back (point A), on the shoulder line (point B) and down the Center Front (point C), and joined these three points with a curve.

 Instructions (Eton Collar) – Figure 3

 - Draw the front neckline curve.
 (There will be a pointy bit that will stick out from this smooth line, that is OK).

 - Mark two notches as shown; the neckline and the shoulder line.

 - The pattern piece is the shaded orange area.

 Instructions (Eton Collar) – Figure 4a

 - Trace the collar piece.